danhellem/github-actions-pr-to-work-item/README.md

    Optional Env Variables

    - `github_token`: Used to update the Issue with AB# syntax to link the work item to the issue.
 This will only work if the project is configured to use the [GitHub Azure Boards](https://github.com/marketplace/azure-boards) app.
+   - `debug`: `true` for verbose logging to help debug problems.
+Remove this variable from the YAML file if you do not want to see verbose logging.

 ```yaml
 name: Sync Pull Request to Azure Boards